How to Get Into Harvard: Acceptance Rate and Strategies

 Should I Apply to Harvard?

-If you are academically qualified, there is no harm in filling out a Harvard application, but—as with all uber-elite colleges in 2020—even the best and brightest teens need to have a rock-solid backup plan.
+If you are academically qualified, there is no harm in filling out a Harvard application.
+However, as with all uber-elite colleges in 2023-24—even the best and brightest teens need to have a rock-solid backup plan.
+For more on creating a balanced list, revisit our blog entitled: How Many Schools Should I Apply to?